bronte123/-/about.md

 </head>

 <p class="message">
-  “You've got to be willing to become truly free to become more creative.
-That's why being truly creative is truly freeing.” - Brontë
+  “In order to become creative, you've got to be willing to put yourself out there.
+Be willing to be expose yourself and showcase you truly are as an indiviuial.
+And then -- only then -- will you find your own creativity truly freeing.” - Brontë
  </p>

 <img src="/AboutMe.jpg" alt="An image of the website author." />